Elevated Breast Imaging

 Breast tissue is considered dense if there is a lot of fibrous or glandular tissue and not much fat.
 Fibrous and glandular tissue looks white on a mammogram, as does a possible tumor.
 This makes it difficult to tell the difference between a tumor and dense breast tissue on a mammogram.

-Women with dense breasts should consider talking with their doctor about additional screening exams such as Abbreviated breast MRI
+Patients with dense breasts should consider talking with their doctor about additional screening exams such as Automated breast ultrasound (ABUS).

 What is ABUS?